fogonwater/episcan/report.md

 ## 25-10 (typhoid)

+- [Zydus to develop combination vaccine for shigellosis and typhoid](https://economictimes.indiatimes.com/industry/healthcare/biotech/pharmaceuticals/zydus-to-develop-combination-vaccine-for-shigellosis-and-typhoid/articleshow/118700976.cms) (The Times of India)

 - [Wastewater surveillance for Salmonella Typhi and its association with seroincidence of enteric fever in Vellore, India](https://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0012373) (Plos.org)

+## 25-10 (shigellosis)

+- [Zydus to develop combination vaccine for shigellosis and typhoid](https://economictimes.indiatimes.com/industry/healthcare/biotech/pharmaceuticals/zydus-to-develop-combination-vaccine-for-shigellosis-and-typhoid/articleshow/118700976.cms) (The Times of India)

 ## 25-10 (mpox)